UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 Finally, both parameters are encapsulated inside a `BmiModel` class.
 This will be responsible for calculating the Body Mass Index ( weight / height<sup>2</sup>

 One criteria for all the above is that there shall be no reference / dependency on the UI code in the model classes.
 It should be possible to use them in a stand-alone command line application for example.
-More relevent to this case, they should be useable inside a _Unit Test_ project.
+More relevant to this case, they should be useable inside a _Unit Test_ project.

 > If we can get the model right, in principle, the rest of the application will fall into place more easily.

 **Note** I don't want to create the illusion that the app was written in such a linear and logical order as is presented here.
 My brain at least does not work quite like that!
 The truth is there were a few iterations until a model design was settled upon.
 Yes there are more formal ways to model data and OO applications - for that, there are no doubt many excellent courses and books (none of which I've taken or read ;).
 Moving on...

 #### `BodyParameter` class
 The weight and height are encapsulated in the `BodyParameter` class.
-This class is repsonsible for converting, storing, describing and validating each parameter.
+This class is responsible for converting, storing, describing and validating each parameter.

 Creation of the `BodyParameter` class is shown in the next video: